Title: Dry September

 Rating: 4 (out of 5 stars)

-Source: The story can be found on this website.
+Source: The short story can be found at this website.

 For a full listing of all the short stories in this series, check out the category 365 Short Stories a year.